Mount Makiling

-Mount Makiling (also known as Mount Maquiling), is an inactive stratovolcano located in the provinces of Laguna and Batangas on the island of Luzon, Philippines.
+Mount Makiling (also spelled Maquiling) is an inactive stratovolcano located in the provinces of Laguna and Batangas on the island of Luzon in the Philippines.
 The mountain rises to an elevation of 1090 m above mean sea level and is the highest feature of the Laguna Volcanic Field.
 The volcano has no recorded historic eruption but volcanism is still evident through geothermal features like mud spring and hot springs.
-South of the mountain is the Makiling-Banahaw Geothermal Plant.
+South of the mountain is the Makiling–Banahaw Geothermal Plant.
 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) classifies the volcano as "Inactive".

 Mount Makiling is a state-owned forest reserve administered by the University of the Philippines Los Baños.
 Prior to its transfer to the university, the mountain was the first national park of the Philippines.
 Mount Makiling National Park was established on February 23, 1933, by Proclamation No. 552.
-However, it was decommissioned as a national park on June 20, 1963, by Republic Act no. 3523 when it was transferred to the university for use in forestry education and information.
+However, it was decommissioned as a national park on June 20, 1963, by Republic Act No. 3523 when it was transferred to the university for use in forestry education and information.

-The mountain is sacred to many pilgrims and is widely believed to be the home of an anito named Maria Makiling.
-It is one of the most known bundok dambanas in Calabarzon.
+The mountain is sacred to many pilgrims and is widely believed to be the home of the diwata named Maria Makiling.
+It is one of the most known bundok dambana in Calabarzon.
 It was declared as an ASEAN Heritage Park in 2013, with the title of "Mount Makiling Forest Reserve".

-Legend
+Mythology and Legend

+Maria Makiling is a beautiful fairy or goddess who watches over the mountain.
+She is known for her beauty and is often shown with accompanied by tiny winged fairies called lambana.
+She protects the mountain and helps the people who rely on it for food and resources.
+Some stories also say that the nearby lake, Laguna de Bay, and its fish are part of her care.
+According to legend, she was sent by Bathalà, a powerful god, to help the people in their daily lives.

-Maria Makiling was the protector and guardian of Mount Makiling located in Los Baños, Laguna.
+Maria Makiling was the protector and guardian of Mount Makiling.
 Thus, modern sightings of her were even reported.
 Maria Makiling is a common subject among Filipino artists, ranging from painters and sculptors to graphic novelists.
-Prior to the conversion of the natives to Christianity, Maria Makiling was already known as Makiling, an anito sent by Bathala in Mount Makiling to aid mankind in their daily tasks.
+Prior to the conversion of the natives to Christianity, Maria Makiling was already known as Makiling, a diwata sent by Bathala in Mount Makiling to aid mankind in their daily tasks.
 The 'Maria' was added by the Spanish in a bid to 'rebrand' her as Catholic and to further subjugate the natives into Spanish imperialism.

 The contour of the mountain is said to be that of her in a reclining position.
-In some accounts, Maria Makiling, while serving as an anito of Bathala in Mount Makiling, was heartbroken by a mortal man, and thus chose to remain hidden from mortal view thereafter.
+In some accounts, Maria Makiling, while serving as a diwata of Bathala in Mount Makiling, was heartbroken by a mortal man, and thus chose to remain hidden from mortal view thereafter.